quadmangle/encellarioous-cheesahboom/README.md

 ```
 .
 ├── assets/         # Compiled JavaScript and CSS bundles
+├── services/       # Standalone service detail pages extracted from the corpus
 ├── index.html      # Entry point – references the static assets with relative paths
 ├── sitemap.xml     # SEO sitemap generated from the original routes
 └── vite.svg        # Favicon referenced by the entry document